Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Conclusion

 \section{Conclusion}

 We have presented a compactness/duality method to overcome the limitations of the classical Fredholm backstepping method.
-This allows to prove the rapid stabilisation of the linearized capillary-gravity water waves system \eqref{introclosedloopsystem}.
-More precisely, this compactness/duality method allows to construct a Riesz basis for skew-adjoint operators behaving like $|D_x|^\alpha$ for $\alpha>1$, that is beyond the $\alpha > 3/2$ threshold imposed by the typical quadratically close criterion.
+This allows to prove the rapid stabilization of the linearized capillary-gravity water waves system \eqref{introclosedloopsystem}.
+More precisely, this compactness/duality method allows to construct a Riesz basis for skew-adjoint operators behaving like $i|D_x|^\alpha$ for $\alpha>1$, that is beyond the $\alpha > 3/2$ threshold imposed by the typical quadratically close criterion.
 We were moreover able to prove that the uniqueness condition $TB=B$ can also be handled without the quadratically close criterion, using fine estimations.
-The rapid stabilisation was proved in the spaces $H^r,\; r\in (-1,1)$.
-These bounds are sharp in the sense that the operator $A+BK$ cannot generate a strong semigroup for $r=1$, while $r=-1$ is the limit for the operator equality \eqref{op-eq} to hold.
+The rapid stabilization was proved in the spaces $\Hdiv^r,\; r\in (1/2-\alpha,\alpha-1/2)$.
+These bounds are sharp in the sense that the operator $A+BK$ cannot generate a strong semigroup for $r=\alpha-1/2$, while $r=1/2-\alpha$ is the limit for the operator equality \eqref{op-eq} to hold.
 Moreover, the feedback law is shown to be independent of $r$.
-Finally, we are able to prove the existence of the isomorphism $T$ in regular spaces $H^s, s\in \R$ -- as long as the control operator $B$ is regular enough and satisfies the equivalent of the controllability Assumption \ref{asump1} -- a crucial step in proving the local rapid stabilisation of the nonlinear system \eqref{nonlinearwaterwaves} using the regularity-consuming nonlinear estimates of \cite{alazardburq,zbMATH02172228}. \\
+Finally, we are able to prove the existence of the isomorphism $T$ in regular spaces $\Hdiv^s, s\in \R$ -- as long as the control operator $B$ is regular enough and satisfies the equivalent of the controllability Assumption \ref{asump1} -- a crucial step in proving the local rapid stabilization of the nonlinear system \eqref{nonlinearwaterwaves} using the regularity-consuming nonlinear estimates of \cite{alazardburq,zbMATH02172228}. \\

 \paragraph{{\bf Acknowledgements}} Amaury Hayat and Shengquan Xiang would like to warmly thank Mathematisches Forschungsinstitut Oberwolfach for their hospitality, their kindness, and the inspiration this place and this working environment provided.
 The authors would also like to thank the PEPS 2022 program of CNRS.
-Ludovick Gagnon was partially supported by the French Grant ANR ODISSE (ANR-19-CE48-0004-01) and the French Grant ANR TRECOS (ANR-20-CE40-0009).
+Ludovick Gagnon was partially supported by the French Grant ANR ODISSE (ANR-19-CE48-0004-01).
+Ludovick Gagnon and Christophe Zhang were partially supported by the French Grant ANR TRECOS (ANR-20-CE40-0009).
 Amaury Hayat was financially supported by Ecole des Ponts Paristech.
-Shengquan Xiang was financially supported by the Chair of Partial Differential Equations at EPFL. \\
+Shengquan Xiang was financially supported by School of Mathematical Sciences at Peking University and the Chair of Partial Differential Equations at EPFL. \\